kubernetes/website/content/zh/docs/reference/access-authn-authz/authentication.md

 普通用户的信息无法通过 API 调用添加到集群中。

 <!--
-Even though normal user cannot be added via an API call, but any user that presents a valid certificate signed by the cluster’s certificate authority (CA) is considered authenticated.
-In this configuration, Kubernetes determines the username from the common name field in the ‘subject’ of the cert (e.g., “/CN=bob”).
+Even though a normal user cannot be added via an API call, any user that presents a valid certificate signed by the cluster's certificate authority (CA) is considered authenticated.
+In this configuration, Kubernetes determines the username from the common name field in the 'subject' of the cert (e.g., "/CN=bob").
 From there, the role based access control (RBAC) sub-system would determine whether the user is authorized to perform a specific operation on a resource.
 For more details, refer to the normal users topic in [certificate request](/docs/reference/access-authn-authz/certificate-signing-requests/#normal-user)